syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Columns.md

 ## Column Chooser

-TreeGrid supports enabling and disabling the visibility of the columns dynamically with the ShowColumnChooser property.
+TreeGrid supports enabling and disabling the visibility of the columns dynamically with the show-column-chooser property.
 By using this property, the visibility of the custom columns can also be toggled.
 The Column chooser option is rendered as sub menu item within column menu in the TreeGrid columns.

 ![](Columns_images/Columns_img3.png)

-The column menu is enabled with the ShowColumnChooser property and the default value for this property is false
+The column menu is enabled with the show-column-chooser  property and the default value for this property is false

 The column menu provides the following options